 Best for feeling out of the way: Pigeon Island Beach

 Part of the Pigeon Island National Park, the two pint-sized strips of sand that make up this beach are usually devoid of crowds and could easily make you feel like you’re on a desert island.
-Super calm waters and dense vegetation surround it, and, on some days, you may have the beach to yourself.
+Super calm waters and dense vegetation surround it, and you may even find you have the beach to yourself on some days.
 Look out for the little boats that pull in to sell fresh coconuts and take some time to explore the national park.

 Best for views of the Pitons: Sugar Beach